 How do I create or manage the list of people covered by our Corporate CLA?

-Create a Google Group for the members of your organization who are authorized to submit contributions under the CLA (e.g. firstname.lastname@example.org).
+Create a Google Group for the members of your organization who are authorized to submit contributions under the CLA (e.g. email@example.com).
 Each authorized contributor will need to be a member of this group.
+This name should not be specific to any particular project (i.e. android or chromium) as it will be used for contributions to all Google projects, and the name should reflect that.
+You should have multiple owners of this group to ensure you don't lose access to it if one person is unavailable.

 I'm not a lawyer.
 Can I fill out this form?